-STUDENT PUBLICATIONS - The Publications Coordinator advises a publications staff comprised of student volunteers who produce a student newspaper and a final summer book.
+STUDENT PUBLICATIONS - The Publications Coordinator advises a publications staff comprised of student volunteers who produce weekly communications and a final summer digital book.
 The coordinator interviews interested students for key editorial positions.
 Members of the publications staff perform an essential role.
-The newspaper typically provides a fresh, unconventional, timely, and excellent forum for the discussion of GS events, personalities, and ideas.
-The summer book preserves images of our common life (verbal and visual) and records the history of the 2021 Governor's School.
+The publications typically provides a fresh, unconventional, timely, and excellent forum for the discussion of GS events, personalities, and ideas.
+The summer book preserves images of our common life (verbal and visual) and records the history of the 2022 Governor's School.

-Within the first week, students have usually fallen into natural rhythms of Governor's School West life and move as naturally to the refectory as they would to their own kitchens and to their residence halls as easily as to their front doors at home.
-As you anticipate this five and one-half week experience and as you adjust to it, the following can be a guide.
+Within the first week, students have usually fallen into natural rhythms of Governor's School West life and move as naturally to the cafeteria as they would to their own kitchens and to their residence halls as easily as to their front doors at home.
+As you anticipate this four week experience and as you adjust to it, the following can be a guide.